gvwilson/thirdbit/src/fiction/darker-web/index.md

 The problem is his model.
 It routinely outperforms others of comparable size and complexity on routine tasks, but every time he tries to scale it up it starts hallucinating.
-Ask it to summarize an email thread and it would reply, "The angles here refuse to meet as they should."
+Asked to summarize an email thread, it replies,
+"The angles here refuse to meet as they should."
-Name three things that could be substituted for soy milk?
+Name three things that can be substituted for soy milk?
 "Its name, once spoken, unmakes the one who speaks."
 Influential American composers?
 "We had no word for what the tide brought back."